musa-5090-spring-2024/course-info/README.md

 ## Format

-* The course will be divided between lectures during the first half of class sessions, and exercises/labs in the second half.
+- The majority of lectures will be asynchronous.
+- The beginning of each class will be devoted to answering questions, clarifying content, or discussions.
-* Lab sessions will be interactive, usually with some deliverable expected by the end that will make up part of the participation portion of a student's grade.
+- The later part of classes will be interactive, sometimes with some deliverable expected by the end that will make up part of the participation portion of your grade.

-* Students will have the option of attending the lecture and lab sessions in person in the classroom, or virtually through Zoom.
+## Guidelines

+As we will be collaborating on projects, we will need to use common tools and practices.
+As such, I will run this course as a benevolent dictator.

+* If you are using Python:
+  - You will use `poetry` to manage your dependencies.
+I will use `poetry` in my examples.
+* If you are using JavaScript:
+  - You will use `npm` to manage your dependencies.
+I will use `npm` in my examples.
+* Your code will conform to the linter rules we agree upon as a class (and I have veto power on rules).

 ## Assignments